joelparkerhenderson/responsibility-assignment-matrix/README.md

 ## Responsible

-Responsible: all the people who do the work to achieve the task.
+Responsible: all the roles and all the people who do the work to achieve the task.

 ## Accountable

-Accountable: the one person who is the authority in charge of approving the task, its completion, its correctness, its delegation, etc.
+Accountable: the one role or one person who is the ultimate authority in charge of the task, such as approving its completion, correctness, commitments, change orders, etc.

 ## Consultable